What do baby chicks drink in the brooder?

 Cons :

-The problem with any kind of ground drinking system is that baby chickens kick.
+The problem with any kind of ground based drinking system is that baby chickens kick.
 A lot.
 They kick shavings, they kick food, they kick anything that gets underneath their feet.

 It's in their nature.
 They're just experimenting with foraging.